Vibratory finishing bowl from PDJ Vibro pays for itself in six months.

 A range of other parts produced at the subcontractor’s Stonehouse factory is now similarly deburred automatically.
 One is a stainless steel component that was previously put out for bead-blasting.
 It is an ongoing job for a customer and the monthly saving on subcontract finishing is substantial.

 An additional benefit is that the component is produced entirely in-house, so the lead-time has been reduced by about a week, speeding delivery to the customer.
 Moreover, as the entire production process has been brought in-house, control over the contract is total.

-Kevin Norman, managing director of Norman Precision said, “Based on savings in the production of these two components alone, ie the aluminium aileron part and the stainless steel component, the capital cost of the PDJ Vibro vibratory bowl will be recouped in less than six months from the date of purchase in August 2015.”
+Kevin Norman, managing director of Norman Precision said, “Based on savings in the production of these two components alone, ie the aluminium aileron part and the stainless steel component, the capital cost of the PDJ Vibro vibratory bowl will be recouped in less than six months.”

 Another job on which savings are being made is a pneumatic manifold for an aircraft, produced from solid aluminium in two operations on a turn-milling machine.
 Internal holes intersect at compound angles, creating some heavy burrs that still need to be removed manually afterwards.
 The previous 15 minutes of hand deburring of the exterior, however, has been replaced entirely by vibratory finishing of the components six at a time in a 45 minute cycle.

 Bob Savory, Norman Precision’s operations manager commented, “It means that our finishing specialist can concentrate on the exacting job of removing the internal burrs and complete the work while the next part is being machined on the turn-mill centre.